jodaf/quilvyn-5E/README.md

 ## 5th Edition plugin for the Quilvyn RPG character sheet generator.
-## 1st Edition plugin for the Quilvyn RPG character sheet generator

 The quilvyn-5E package bundles modules that extend Quilvyn to work with the fifth edition of D&D, applying the rules of the